Audrey Hobert

-Audrey Hobert (born February 19, 1999) is an American singer and songwriter.
-After co-writing several songs with Gracie Abrams on her 2024 album The Secret of Us, Hobert released her debut single, "Sue Me", in 2025.
-Her debut album, Who's the Clown?, was released on August 15, 2025.
+Audrey Sandra Hobert (born February 19, 1999) is an American singer and songwriter.
+After she co-wrote several songs with Gracie Abrams and Aaron Dessner (from The National) on Abrams' album The Secret of Us (2024), Hobert released her debut single, "Sue Me", in 2025.
+Her first album, Who's the Clown?, was released by RCA Records in August 2025.

-Life and career
+Background

-Hobert is the sister of fellow musician Malcolm Todd.
-Her father was a writer and producer for Scrubs and The Middle.
-She studied at New York University and graduated in 2021 with a Bachelor of Fine Arts.
+Audrey Sandra Hobert was born in New York City and grew up in Los Angeles.
+Her brother is Malcolm Todd, also a musician.
+Her father, Tim Hobert, was a writer and producer for Scrubs and The Middle.
+She went to Palisades Charter High School in Pacific Palisades, Los Angeles.

+Audrey Hobert returned to New York as an adult and graduated in 2021 from New York University in Manhattan, with a Bachelor of Fine Arts degree in screenwriting.
 Afterwards, she worked as a writer's production assistant at Warner Bros.
-As part of her writing career, Hobert was a staff writer on every episode of the Nickelodeon sitcom The Really Loud House (2022–2024).
+She was a staff writer on every episode of the Nickelodeon sitcom The Really Loud House (2022–2024).
+The show was executive produced by her father, Tim Hobert, who was also the program's showrunner.

-Hobert then decided to venture into songwriting, working with close friend Gracie Abrams.
-The pair had met at their fifth-grade graduation.
-Together, they co-wrote numerous songs for Abrams's 2024 studio album The Secret of Us.
-Hobert also directed various music videos for songs on the album.
-Notably, Hobert co-wrote the international hit song "That's So True", as well as providing backing vocals for the song; the track spent eight weeks at the top of the UK singles chart.
-The pair also co-wrote a sexually explicit version of the song on the roof of Electric Lady Studios.
-Hobert accompanied Abrams for various live performances on the song.
+Audrey Hobert then ventured into songwriting, working with close friend Gracie Abrams.
+The two had met at Abrams's fifth-grade graduation.
+They co-wrote songs for Abrams's 2024 studio album The Secret of Us.
+Notably, Hobert co-wrote the international hit song "That's So True", as well as providing backing vocals for it.
+The track was at the top of the UK singles chart for eight weeks.
+Hobert has accompanied Abrams in live performances of the song.
+She also directed the music videos for the album's singles "Risk" and "I Love You, I'm Sorry."

-Hobert has written multiple songs with Gracie Abrams.
+Hobert has written songs with Gracie Abrams.